 We grow julep mint, a variety developed just for this iconic Southern cocktail, in the herb garden; it’s fragrant, delicious, easy to grow, and thrives in the Georgia climate.
 You can certainly use fresh mint from the farmers’ market, but mint is a great plant to grow at home, even for the beginning gardener.
 It’s almost impossible to kill!–Anne Stiles Quatrano

-Special Equipment: Muddler; julep cup (optional); silver julep spoon or a plain old straw
+- Silver julep spoon or plain old straw

 - 1 ounce (2 tablespoons) cold water

 - Use a muddler to crush the mint leaves and sugar together in the bottom of a silver julep cup or tall glass.
 Add the water and stir until the sugar dissolves.
 (Superfine sugar will dissolve the quickest, granulated sugar may take a little extra stirring and patience, and turbinado sugar may result in a lovely caramel flavor but with a few undissolved crystals.)